A GPU Parallel Algorithm for Computing Morse-Smale Complexes: Algorithm

 All path traversals share a common array to record the most recent visited node in each path.
 In each iteration, all paths advance by a single node.
 The paths terminate if they reach a 2-saddle or a junction node.
 We perform a stream compaction on the array at the end of the iteration to remove terminated paths and to ensure that all threads are doing useful work.
 The algorithm terminates when all paths have been marked as terminated.
-Again, the bound on the outdegree of the nodes in the DAG implies that at most four paths originate at a node.
-So, their adjacency lists have a fixed size and hence the size of the array maintained by the algorithm is bounded.
-We note that storing the adjacencies for each source node implicitly records paths of multiplicity greater than one.
+When a path terminates, the thread inserts an edge into an adjacency list representation of $G'$.
+Two different paths between a pair of junction nodes or between a saddle and junction node are recorded as two different copies of the edge.
+The adjacency list is converted into a sparse matrix in the next step, at which time copies of edges in $G'$ are stored as edge multiplicity.

-\myparagraph{Path counting via matrix operations.} Nodes of the graph minor $G'$ constructed via path contraction may be placed in levels as shown in Figure~\ref{fig:condensed-graph}.
-We convert the adjacency list representation of $G'$ into sparse matrices and count the number of paths between all 1-saddle -- 2-saddle pairs using iterative matrix multiplication.
+\myparagraph{Path counting via matrix operations.} Nodes of the graph minor $G'$ constructed via path contraction may be placed in levels as shown in \autoref{fig:condensed-graph}.
+We convert the adjacency list representation of $G'$ into sparse matrices.
+This conversion is crucial because it enables the counting of the number of paths between all 1-saddle -- 2-saddle pairs using iterative matrix multiplication.
 Edges in $G'$ may be classified into four different types: $1s-j$, $j-j$, $j-2s$ and $1s-2s$.
-Let $A$\textsubscript{$1s-j$}, $B$\textsubscript{$j-j$}, $B$\textsuperscript{*}\textsubscript{$j-2s$}, and $D$\textsubscript{$1s-2s$} represent the matrices that store the respective edges.
+Let $A$\textsubscript{$1s-j$}, $B$\textsubscript{$j-j$}, $B$\textsuperscript{*}\textsubscript{$j-2s$}, and $D$\textsubscript{$1s-2s$} represent the adjacency matrices that store the respective edges with multiplicity.
+For example, rows of the adjacency matrix $A$\textsubscript{$1s-j$} correspond to 1-saddles, columns correspond to the junction nodes, and the matrix elements denote the multiplicity of the $1s-j$ edge in $G'$.